-Figure 4.1.5.1-1: HoloLens 3D Model construction and spatial mapping (from Unity)
+Figure 4.1.5.2-1: HoloLens™ 3D Model construction and spatial mapping (Source: https://docs.unity3d.com/cn/2018.3/Manual/SpatialMapping.html, Unity™)

-In HoloLens, spatial surfaces are represented by dense triangle meshes.
+In HoloLens™, spatial surfaces are represented by dense triangle meshes.
 To minimize the required processing and storage resources, applications can enable a mesh caching scheme appropriate for their needs.
 This scheme determines which meshes to keep, which to discard, and when to update the mesh for each spatial surface.

 An application can define the regions of space in which the application wishes to receive spatial mapping data by defining bounding volumes.
 It is recommended in the documentation that new spatial surfaces and updated spatial surfaces near and in front of the user are given higher priority by the application when spatial data is requested.